IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/carbon_capture/mea_solvent_system/unit_models/column.rst

 ``Constraints`` gradually with values ranging from 0 to 1.
-Subsequently, the adiabatic chemical absorption continuation parameter, :math:`\lambda_{2}`, is used to turn on the **heat transfer** equations gradually with values ranging from 0 to 1 to finish initializing the packed column.
+Subsequently, the adiabatic chemical absorption continuation parameter, :math:`\lambda_{2}`, is used to turn on the **heat transfer** equations gradually with values ranging from 0 to 1 to finish initializing the ``PackedColumn``.
 Lastly, for dynamic simulation, the accumulation terms are computed to initialize the dynamic column.